TrainorMax/CPSC481-ProjectPrototype/README.md

 - Since we do not have any backend storage, this project only supports planning one trip at a time, using localStorage to store user and choice data

 - This means that after a trip has been booked, a new trip cannot be planned until the browser cache has been cleared

+- Lastly, to simulate the mobile experience, the app is displayed using fixed mobile screen dimensions